WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 :::details
 ### Hot Wallet

-A hot wallet is a software wallet that runs on a computer which is connected to the Internet.
+A hot wallet is a software wallet that runs on a device which is connected to the Internet.
 Wasabi is a hot wallet by default.
 :::